 Isabel has written two books and more than 300 articles, and has appeared on 20/20, CBS This Morning and other programs.
 Her professional career includes New York City public schools, suburban school districts and an Educational Service Center.
-A member of the Association of School Health and Safety Professionals, she is a Certified Health Education Specialist with a Masters of Science degree in Health.
+She has a Masters of Science degree in Health.

 As a leading statewide specialist in DASA, Isabel travels to many sites providing customized consultation, training, and related services.
 Isabel is co-author of Essential Guide for Dignity Act Coordinators developed specifically for training purposes.
 She is also a Code of Conduct and policy expert.

 In addition to DASA training, Isabel also provides workshops on a wide variety of violence prevention and early intervention topics.
 She can create a customized program for any client as needed.